 1. Slow internet speed and Wi-Fi disconnecting

-This seems to be an underlying issue that occasionally appears on the Moto G9 series.
+This seems to be an underlying issue that occasionally appears in the Moto G9 series.
 It concerns Wi-Fi connectivity which is, for some, too slow.
 For others, Wi-Fi keeps disconnecting and, of course, that’s a debilitating issue that can’t be overlooked.
 Again, this isn’t a common issue, just repeats infrequently on almost every recent iteration of Lenovo mid-range handsets.
 This year, users reported connectivity issues on the Moto G9 and Moto G9 Power.

 - Forget the network and connect again.